qiang-csust/obi/README.md

 Install "Visual Studio 2019", and "Windows SDK 10.0".
 Set the compiler to C++ 20 Standard.

-Unzip "obi-visual studio2019.zip", open the solution file "obi.sln", and compile the project.
+Unzip "obi-visual studio2019.zip" or clone https://github.com/qiang-csust/obi.git, open the solution file "obi.sln", and compile the project.

 # Indexing the Enron dataset